Using AMPL Studio |

 The log_file option instructs AMPL to save subsequent commands and responses to a file.
 The option’s value is a string that is interpreted as a filename:

 The log file collects all AMPL statements and the output that they produce.
+Setting log_file to the empty string turns of writing to the file.

 Limits on messages

 By specifying option eexit n, where n is some integer, we determine how AMPL handles error messages.
 If n in not zero, any AMPL statement is terminated after it has produced abs(n) error messages; a negative value causes only the one statement to be terminated, while a positive value results in termination of the entire AMPL session.
+The default value for –eexit is -10.
+Setting it to 0 causes all error messages to be displayed.

 Command Scripts